zegsampaio/MCW-OSS-PaaS-and-DevOps/Hands-on lab/HOL step-by step - OSS PaaS and DevOps.md

 In this task, you will turn Continuous Deployment on for your Web App.

-1. Return to your Web App blade in the Azure portal, select **Container settnigs** from the left-hand menu, and then select **On** under Continuous Deployment.
+1. Return to your Web App blade in the Azure portal, select **Container settings** from the left-hand menu, and then select **On** under Continuous Deployment.

     ![The Web App blade is displayed, with Container settings selected and highlighted on the left, the On button for Continuous Deployment selected and highlighted, and the Save button highlighted.](media/web-app-continuous-deployment.png "Continuous Deployment")